amirblaese/random_shapes/README.md

 MODE | 'l' or 'e' which stand for linear or exponential mode.
 Exponential mode is faster and more realistic but also less artistic and ends up looking like a low resolution version of the image.
 Try different combinations of constants and modes.
 DEBUG| Optional, when turned on it will plot the area of the boxes and the number of boxes as a function of iteration so you can see if your numbers make sense before running the code.

-Linear mode, unlike exponential mdoe, also has a quirk that really brings the renders to life - since the size reduction of the linear rectangles can eventually go to 0 there is a necessity to counteract this.
-The area will then be forced to 5 or 10 (I used 10) will results in little noise like features that add imperfections to the boxes but also give it additional depth.
-For this reason I found that the following parameters work quite well (for photos with resolution ~700x1000):
+Linear mode, unlike exponential mode, also has a quirk that really brings the renders to life - since the size reduction of the linear rectangles can eventually go to 0 there is a necessity to counteract this.
+The area will then be forced to 5 or 10 (I used 10) will results in little noise-like features that add imperfections to the boxes but also give it additional depth.
+For this reason, I found that the following parameters work quite well (for photos with resolution ~700x1000):

     paint(29,0.33,0.55,2,'l')